 - Drawing is the poet’s written line, set down to see if there be a story worth telling, a truth worth revealing.

-Stone was an American writer known for his biographical novels of famous historical personalities.
-He wrote Lust for Life, a biographical novel about Vincent van Gogh, and The Agony and the Ecstasy, a biographical novel about Michelangelo.
+Irving Stone was an American writer known for his biographical novels of famous historical personalities.
+He wrote Lust for Life, a biographical novel about Vincent van Gogh, and The Agony And The Ecstasy, a biographical novel about Michelangelo.